OBF/GSoC/00_ideas.md

 * Optional: Develop ways to visualize the data collected through the APIs

 The student can focus on devices/APIs according their preferences.
+We can provide data from Jawbone, Misfit and Samsung tracking devices.

 #### Languages and skills